joshmurr/webgl_boilerplate/README.md

 There are [plenty](https://github.com/greggman/twgl.js) of [other](https://github.com/skeeto/igloojs) [libraries](https://threejs.org/) out [there](https://github.com/yiwenl/Alfrid) which can do everything I need and more.
 But in an attempt to learn some of the intricacies of WebGL I decided to write my own mini-library to package up the core repetitive WebGL API calls (which so far has felt like the right decision, becuase I've learnt a lot about WebGL this way).

-`GL_BP` [working title] mostly takes care of setting up the buffers for the geometries, setting up the attributes for the given shader program and also allows for "global" uniforms (uniforms applicable to all geometries for a particular program) and model specific uniforms to be updated seperately in an attempt to keep the draw loop efficient.
+`GL_BP` [working title] is developing into what feels like a flexible framework which packages up enough of the boring WebGL stuff (setting attributes and uniforms, creating textures, managing your shader programs and geometries etc.) while exposing enough of the WebGL settings to keep it felxible.
+I currently have a number of demos and more information [here][cci-vis-env] if you are interested.

-It is currently in a state where I can create shader programs and link them to relevent geometry and then call `draw()` on all the active programs.
 Below you can see 100,000 vertices on the unit sphere rendering without any sign of slowing down.
 This little demo was inspired by Chris Wellons aka [Null Program](https://nullprogram.com/blog/2013/06/10/).
 There are minimal calculations going on but still, nice to know.
 (It's a GIF below but the actual demo is silky smooth.
 Silky.):

 ![100000 Points on a unit sphere](./images/100000points.gif)